hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/200_the_social_conference_address.md

 varied experience!"
-We hope this time the corpse will go for good into the Arabian Sea, especially in these days of plague, and notwithstanding the filial love one may suppose the foremost clan of Brahmins there may have for ancestors of great perfume, if the Paurânika accounts are of any value in tracing their ancestry.
+We hope this time the corpse will go for good into the Arabian Sea, especially in these days of plague, and notwithstanding the filial love one may suppose the foremost clan of Brahmins there may have for ancestors of great perfume, if the Paurānika accounts are of any value in tracing their ancestry.

 By the bye, in Europe, between the monks and nuns, they have brought up